 Customer success is a crucial consideration for businesses that provide solutions through a SaaS model.
 When customers use your service and derive measurable value, they remain as customers and present opportunities for additional revenue.
-But how can businesses best measure customer success?
+Businesses can best measure through customer success metrics.

 Several metrics provide insight into the many factors that determine customer success.
 These metrics help understand and explain how a customer uses your solution, the number of customers you retain, the value of retained customers and those lost to attrition, and more.
 Many organizations find that they need to use several methods of measuring customer success, and also that metric needs can change during the customer life cycle.
 We’ve highlighted five essential customer success metrics that provide insight and transparency for most SaaS companies and their customers.